jxlin/RoboND-Perception-Project/REPORT.md

 The implementation of the tool can be found in the [**PParameterTunerUI.py**](https://github.com/wpumacay/RoboND-Perception-Project/blob/master/pr2_robot/scripts/perception/PParameterTunerUI.py) file.

-Also, we checked the time cost that each step took ( just in case ), and got the following costs :
+Also, we checked the time cost that each step took ( just in case ), and got the ~~~following costs~~~ ( _**we tweaked a bit the parameters when we changed to a better linear model, that gave 8/8 in scene 3, and the pipeline might take a bit longer than the presented values**_ ) :

 *   **Filtering** : _Denoising_ ~ 1300ms, _Downsampling_ ~ 36ms, _Passthrough_ ~ 0.5ms, _RANSAC_ ~ 1.8ms
 *   **Clustering** : _DBSCAN_ ~ 8ms